 |EPIC CODE||ASK PRICE||CHANGE|

-(ShareCast News) - Unite Group has bought a development site in the centre of Coventry that will provide a home for around 370 students and is scheduled to open in time for the 2017/18 academic year.2 weeks ago
+(ShareCast News) - Unite Group has acquired a development site in the centre of Liverpool with planning consent for 713 student bedrooms.5 weeks ago

 Graham Spooner, investment research analyst, picks three stocks from last week’s most-bought shares on the London Stock Exchange.

-Investment insights highlights this week are: BP, Barclays and Premier Oil which all stand out in a good and in a bad way last week.
+Investment insights highlights this week are: National Grid, Royal Dutch Shell and Lonmin, which all stand out in a good and in a bad way last week.

-The morning note is a daily global markets overview for Thursday the 11th February 2016 from the analyst team at Accendo Markets, providing a bullet-point snapshot of what can be expected in financial markets today and overnight activity.
+The morning note is a daily global markets overview for Friday 27th May 2016 from the analyst team at Accendo Markets, providing a bullet-point snapshot of what can be expected in financial markets today and overnight activity.
 The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex.